justinlok/justinlok.github.io/_posts/projects/0003-01-01-pb2-variable-syncying.md

 So Plazma Burst 2 is an amazing Flash game [with a nifty level editor](/blog/pb2-one-impressive-flash-game).

-Programing with trigger system allows you to do anything as long as you don't do anything too performance intensive.
+The trigger system allows you to do anything as long as you don't do anything too performance intensive.
 (Like spawning thousands of projectiles at once)